- Decide what you want to learn.

 Be mindful - Practice every moment

-There's a lot of research on musicians and their brains, and in our experience this works.
+There's a lot of research on musicians and their brains.

-- Playing an instrument - and voice is an instrument! - activates the brain like any other activity!
+- Playing an instrument - and voice is an instrument! - activates the brain like no other activity!
 It demands a lot of attention too, so don’t watch TV at the same time.
-If you do it right, your mind will keep practicing on the bus, at sleep, everywhere.

 - You can also practice when you are not actually singing!
 Pay mindful attention on your breathing, posture, and the way you speak.
 For instance, speaking with a nasal tone - as an 8 year old kid would - is a great way to practice singing with a nasal, Axl Rose style quality.

 - Learning is a social activity, so share your knowledge and learn from others.
 It can also be easier to motivate yourself and keep trying to get better if you feel challenged; and who doesn’t like singing with friends?

 - Try to play and sing with people who are a little better than you - that can help tremendously.
 You can cultivate good habits from watching more seasoned singers and seeing what they do.

 Tone production and staying on pitch